Suleiman700/ForgeScaffoldMod_1.12.2/readme.md

 #### Features:
 * Auto sneak and prevent player from falling.
 * Scaffold works in all 8 directions (SOUTH, NORTH, EAST, WEST, SOUTH_WEST, WEST_NORTH, NORTH_EAST, EAST_SOUTH).
+* Can lock player camera into a specific angle that makes the building faster.
+* Can auto place blocks, So the player does not have to keep clicking 'right-click'.

 #### Commands: